 Description: Distance at which the switching function should begin to take effect.
 This parameter only has meaning if switching is set to on.
-The value of switchdist must be less than or equal to the value of cutoff, since the switching function is only applied on the range
+The value of switchdist must be less than or equal to the value of cutoff, since the switching function is only applied on the range from switchdist to cutoff.
+For a complete description of the non-bonded force parameters see Section 5.1.

-• pairlistdist < distance between pairs for inclusion in pair lists (Å) >
+• pairlistdist < distance between pairs for inclusion in pair lists $(\mathring{A}) >$